wilfriedvanasten/haste-dome/README.md

 you can use all the low-level (While this library is certainly not on a much higher level) power Haste.DOM provides.
 I render low level (ffi) canvas stuff and than append the result of the computation to my element (Which is nested in anther element etc.) using this pattern.

-It should be noted that this library provides no new functionality.
-It mostly just calls `eApply` on Haste.DOM functions and `eApply` is just a combination of ask and lift.
+It also means you can easily extract subexpressions into reusable top level elements (Since you avoid dependening on a specific context).

 ## Friendly advice